rarezhang/neural_networks_deep_learning/word_vectors/word_vectors.md

         * only update a sample of output words per iteration
         * the target output word should be kept in the sample and gets updated, and add to this a few (non-target) words as __negative samples__
         * a probabilistic distribution is needed for the sampling process, and it can be arbitrarily chosen. can determine a good distribution empirically
-        * subsampling: counter the imbalance between rare and frequent words in the training set, each word in the training set is discarded with probability P(wi) where
+        * subsampling: counter the imbalance between rare and frequent words in the training set, each word in the training set is discarded with probability P(wi) (f(wi): the frequency of word wi, t: a chosen threshold, typically around 10**-5.)
         ![subsampling](https://cloud.githubusercontent.com/assets/5633774/23105109/b74d201a-f696-11e6-91c3-586da232162d.png)

 ### [Linguistic Regularities in Continuous Space Word Representations – Mikolov et al. 2013](http://msr-waypoint.com/en-us/um/people/gzweig/Pubs/NAACL2013Regularities.pdf)